 “Burning Man has been a crucible of innovation for nearly 30 years and it makes sense for us to give people the widest variety of options for supporting Burning Man culture out in the world,” Goodell added.
 “Coinbase provides a robust, secure platform that includes the added benefit to donors in that they do not assess fees to non-profits.”

-As Bitcoin is further implemented into programmatic methods such as a bitcoin robot, Burning Method’s acknowledgement comes only as a slight surprise.
+As Bitcoin is further implemented into programmatic methods such as bitcoin robots, Burning Method’s acknowledgement comes only as a slight surprise.